simontorfs/sjorcraft-3d/readme.md

 ## Disclaimer

 SjorCRAFT is a community project, not affiliated with any organization.
 Opinions expressed here are ours.
-The sjor-models created with the tool, are the resposabilty of the person or people who created the sjor-model.
-We, the SjorCRAFT-team, do not take any resposabilty for the construction or the durabilty.
+The sjor-models created with the tool, are the responsibility of the person or people who created the sjor-model.
+We, the SjorCRAFT-team, do not take any responsibility for the construction or the durabilty.